drdrej/Calendar-PhoneGap-Plugin/README.md

 This branch contains different android-implementation written by me (A. Siebert) and some changes for iOS.
 API is the same (check Calendar.js). **This implementation for Android supports headless calendar-access.**

-I use this impl in some of my projects.

-Fore more info check Eddy's original [repository](https://github.com/EddyVerbruggen/Calendar-PhoneGap-Plugin)

 ## Install itfrom CLI: